VEG Phase Instructions

 Around Day 15: “Top” your cannabis plant (after it has at least 5 nodes of growth.)

-Around Day 30: Transplant into 5 or 7 gallon pot (optional) and switch to FLOWER phase light cycle (12 hours on / 12 hours off).
+Around Day 30: Transplant into 5, 7 or 10 gallon pot and switch to FLOWER phase light cycle (12 hours on / 12 hours off).

-Around Day 30 – 40: “Top” your cannabis plant when it has at least 5 nodes of growth.
-A node is where new growth emerges from the main stem.
+Around Day 30 – 40: “Top” your cannabis plant after it has at least 5 nodes of growth.
+A node of growth is where new stem emerges from the main stalk.

-Here’s what to do growing cannabis indoors in VEG –
+Here’s what to focus on growing cannabis indoors in VEG phase:

 1. Water properly.
 Both underwatering and overwatering should be avoided.

-2. Ensure temperature and humidity are in the acceptable range.
-In VEG, 50 – 60% RH is the target humidity and 70 – 80 F is the target temperature.
-Check your hygrometer frequently.
+2. Ensure temperature and humidity are in the target ranges.
+In VEG, 50 – 60% RH is the target humidity and 60 – 80 F is the target temperature.
+Check your hygrometer often.

-3. Ensure good airflow 24/7.
-As long as you have a fan exhausting air out of the grow tent OR a fan pushing air inside the grow tent, with an additional fan to gently circulate air inside the grow tent, you’re all set.
+3. Ensure good airflow in your grow tent 24/7.
+As long as you have a fan exhausting air out of the grow tent and an additional fan to gently circulate air inside the grow tent, you’re all set.

 4. Apply a pest control spray (like Organocide) 1x a week.
 Apply more often when you have pests or diseases.

-These are the six things to focus on in VEG phase.
-They’ll keep you on track towards frosty, fragrant cannabis flowers in your home grow.
+These are the six things to focus on in VEG phase in your home grow.
+Plain and simple.

 1. Water properly.
-Both underwatering and overwatering are tempting, but must be avoided.
+Both underwatering and overwatering are tempting to new growers, but both must be avoided.

 Water too much, your plant drowns; Water too little, your plant starves.
 If you water too much, then the roots will get suffocated, fungus gnats will breed in the soil, and the leaves will “claw,” droop, turn yellow, and eventually the plant will stop growing all together.
 Overwatering causes stunted growth and it can kill your plants.
-Nursing a stunted plant back to health takes a long time.
-It’s usually faster to start over with a new clone or seedling when you’re simply trying to harvest as soon as possible.
+Nursing a stunted plant back to health takes a really long time.
+In fact, it’s usually faster to start over with a new clone or seedling if your plant is stunted.

 Although overwatering is worse than and more common than underwatering, underwatering can also kill your plants if you don’t water them for weeks.
 Here’s the deal.
 If the soil is very dry, the pot is light, and the plant is wilting, then the problem is easily diagnoseable.
 Verdict: underwatered!
 However, just because you see a severely wilted plant from underwatering, don’t assume it is dead.
 Not so fast!
 Water it slowly and it give it a day or two to see if it comes back to life on you.
 Some will.
 A few won’t.

-How much water (ph’d 6 – 6.8) should I give to my cannabis plants?
+How much water should I give to my cannabis plants?

 With a 1 gallon pot, it is common to give around 2 – 3 cups of water.